TusharPanja15/Doc-app/README.md

 This app would be updated very soon as it may contains some bugs and errors.

-To get the latest version, download the souce code from below link **" https://github.com/TusharPanja15/Doc-app "**
+To get the latest version, download the souce code from following link **" https://github.com/TusharPanja15/Doc-app "**